Supercolony-net/openbrush-contracts/examples/access-control/README.md

 }
 ```
 8. Let's customize it.
 We will implement `IErc721Mint` trait.
 For that we need inherit `Erc721Mint`.
-But it will call `only_minter` function inside to verify that caller has minter role.
+It will call `only_minter` function inside to verify that caller has minter role.
-Also we updated `_empty` function to grant minter role to caller by default.
+Also, we need to update `_empty` function to grant minter role to caller by default.
 ```rust
 // ::ink_lang_ir::Selector::new("MINTER".as_ref()).as_bytes()
 const MINTER: RoleType = 0xfd9ab216;